Keeping Safe This Christmas

 And please be extra careful with trailing extension leads, which are a trip hazard.
 Far better to arrange to ask a qualified electrician to install additional sockets where you need them, with the long-term benefit of being able to use them all year round in safety.

-More than anything, we hope you have a marvellous Christmas break and that 2020 is all you hope it to be.
+More than anything, we hope you have a marvelous Christmas break and that 2020 is all you hope it to be.